 Play or Listen to Music

 Dig out some instruments and play music together or put on a special seder playlist.
-Download the PJ Library Radio app and stream music to sing along to during dinner.
+Download the JKids Radio app and stream music to sing along to during dinner.

 Related: Learn the Music in the Haggadah